-This semester will focus on specific justice issues including the ethics of life, racism, poverty, environmental concerns, and the challenge of peace.
+We will also will focus on specific justice issues including the ethics of life, racism, poverty, environmental concerns, and the challenge of peace.
 An appreciation for diversity through culture, tradition, and other world religions will be explored.
-Students are required to complete 20 hours of community service each semester.

 Electives

 Retreat Peer Ministry